snovakovic/fast-sort/README.md

   // Or we can create new sort instance with language sensitive comparer.
-  //Recommended if used in multiple places const naturalSort = sort.createNewInstance({
+  // Recommended if used in multiple places const naturalSort = sort.createNewInstance({
     comparer: new Intl.Collator(undefined, { numeric: true, sensitivity: 'base' }).compare, });